Two-loop analysis of the pion-mass dependence of the $\rho$ meson: Results

 \section{Results}

 To fix the LECs it is necessary to control both the $s$ dependence and the mass dependence.
 Hence, we fit all CLS ensembles from Ref.~\cite{Andersen2019} simultaneously, once working to NLO and once working to NNLO, excluding only the ensemble N401 from the fit, since its pion decay constant has not been determined in Ref.~\cite{Bruno:2016plf}.
 To render the NNLO fit stable, it is necessary to put a constraint on the LEC $l_3^r$.
 This parameter governs the relation between the pion mass $\mpi$ and its value $M$ at LO in ChPT, information on which is not included in our fit.
 Thus we add a penalty term to the $\chi^2$ that favors values of $l_3^r$ around its reference value $0.8(3.8)\times 10^{-3}$~\cite{Bijnens:2014lea}.
 The LECs obtained at NLO are given in Table~\ref{table:cls_nlo_lecs}, and the NNLO ones in Table~\ref{table:cls_nnlo_lecs}.
+Since the amplitudes as given in Eqs.~\eqref{eq:nlo_iam} and~\eqref{eq:nnlo_iam} have the appropriate analytic structure, they can be continued analytically to the second Riemann sheet, where the pole associated with the $\rho$ resonance is located.
+Extracting the mass $M_\rho$ and width $\Gamma_\rho$ from the pole position $s_\text{p}$ via $s_\text{p} = (M_\rho - i\Gamma_\rho/2)^2$ and the coupling $g$ of $\rho$ to $\pi\pi$ from the residue $r$ via $g^2 = 48\pi r / (4M_\pi^2 - s_\text{p})$ yields the values shown in Table~\ref{table:cls_pole_positions}.
+Also shown are the goodness of the fit as well as the obtained value of $F$, the pion decay constant in the chiral limit.
+The corresponding phase is depicted in \Figref{fig:cls_phase_physical_piont}.
+Here and in the following, the physical point is simply defined by the PDG value of the charged pion mass, $\mpi=\SI{139.57}{\MeV}$~\cite{Zyla:2020zbs}, and $F$ is computed using the PDG value of $F_\pi$ as input.
+Because of the unitarization via the IAM, the LECs are expected to deviate to some extent from the ChPT reference values~\cite{Dobado1993,Dobado1997,Guerrero:1998ei,GomezNicola:2001as}.
+Accordingly, all LECs agree well with expectations, apart from a large discrepancy in $l_4^r$ both at NLO and NNLO.
+To understand its origin, we performed an NLO fit to the pion decay constant alone (at NNLO the fit becomes underconstrained), leading to $l_4^r=1.3(1.0)\times 10^{-3}$, in agreement with FLAG, but already in tension with phenomenology.
+The remainder of the pull displayed in Table~\ref{table:cls_nlo_lecs} originates from the $\pi\pi$ data.
+This pull becomes exacerbated at NNLO, but as indicated by the large uncertainties the sensitivity to $l_4^r$ is limited.
+Indeed, we observe only a moderate increase of the $\chi^2$ if literature values of $l_4^r$ are enforced, as well as a large change to $l_4^r=-16\times 10^{-3}$ when employing a different strategy for the scale setting~\cite{Andersen2019}.
+We conclude that there is a tension between the pion decay constant in the chiral limit and $\rho$ parameters, which at least in part may be related to scale-setting uncertainties.
+Further details are given in App.~\ref{sec:appendix_cls_scale_setting}.